FINANCIAL AID | Helping you BU

 Bishop Quayle Award | up to $600 per year

-Baker matches the church’s contribution from an established scholarship fund, up to $600 per year.
+Baker will match your church’s contribution from an established scholarship fund.
 You should be an active participant in a church, which does not have to be United Methodist.
 Print the application and take it to your church for completion.

 Bishop Quayle Church Matching Scholarship